AY2526S1-CS2103T-F12-2/tp/docs/UserGuide.md

 * Deletes the homework with the given `INDEX` from the student with the specified `NAME`.
 * `NAME` refers to the name of the student in the displayed student list.
 It must match the full name of the student in the list.
 * `INDEX` refers to the number shown beside the homework.
+* **⚠️ Warning:** This command will not work if the student is not visible in the current list view.

 Examples:
 * `delete-homework n/Marcus i/1` Deletes the homework at index 1 that is assigned to the student `Marcus`.